dtkaplan/CompactInference/060-FandR.Rmd

 $$F = \frac{n - (1+df)}{df} \frac{\mbox{SS}_m}{\mbox{SS}_r - \mbox{SS}_m}$$

-More typically, instead instead  of  looking at the model  values directly,  the tradition  in  classical inference is to consider what's called the  $sum of squares of the residuals$, which is simply SSR = $\mbox{SS}_r - \mbox{SS}_m$ and the  formula is re-written like this:
+More typically, instead instead  of  looking at the model  values directly,  the tradition  in  classical inference is to consider what's called the  *sum of squares of the residuals*, which is simply SSR = $\mbox{SS}_r - \mbox{SS}_m$ and the  formula is re-written like this:

 $$F = \frac{\mbox{SS}_m / df}{SSR / (n -  (1+df))}.$$
 Both the numerator and the denominator of this ratio have the form of a sum  of squares divided by a count.
 In the terminology of classical inference, such things are called *mean squares*.